RU-MaGIC/MaGIC/_pages/pricing.md

 permalink: /pricing/
 ---

+## Non-standard Pricing
+As an alternative to standard pricing, the Core actively accepts collaborative efforts.
+Due to the iterative nature of bioinformatics analysis, this is a generally preferred method.
+To discuss this further, please [contact the Core]("/contact/") to review your project and discuss options.
+Common examples include percent effort on grants or salary subsistence through Center contributions.
+* Currently CII direct members have Center salary subsistence *

+## Standard Pricing List
 All standard services have a pre-set pricing as below.
 For what is included in each standard package please see the individual service pages or contact the Core directly.

 | Service Group | Service Item | Unit Size | Unit Cost |